 Rufus Norris, theatre director

 As the current director of the National Theatre, Norris has had a more storied career in the theatrical wings than almost anyone else in London.
-His recent production of Macbeth (with Rory Kinnear in the title role) sent ripples around the theatrical world.
+Soft power personified.

 Guy Ritchie, director

 Possibly one of the most talented and influential directors working in Britain right now, Ritchie has collaborated with the very best that Hollywood has to offer.
-After a successful series of cult British classics — including Lock, Stock and Two Smoking Barrels and Snatch, — actors now clamour to work with the boy from Hatfield.
-His next film will be the blockbusting live-action Aladdin, which stars the effervescent Will Smith.
+After a successful series of cult British classics — including Lock, Stock and Two Smoking Barrels and Snatch — actors now clamour to work with the boy from Hatfield.
+Has defined a cinematic style all of his own — and pours a decent pint, too.

 Charles Vallance, businessman